Am I Confused or Is This Confusing?: Deep Ensembles for ENSO Uncertainty Quantification

 \subsection{Climate Model Data}

 We use data from the Community Earth Systems Model 2 Large Ensemble (CESM2-LE) \parencite{cesm2, rodgers}.
 This dataset contains simulations from 100 members covering the period [1850, 2100], with historical forcings until 2014 and SSP3-7.0 forcings thereafter \parencite{rodgers}.
-We use monthly fields of sea-surface temperature (SST) and zonal surface wind stress ($\tau_x$) over all marine gridpoints equatorward of 45 degrees latitude.
+We use monthly fields of sea-surface temperature (SST) and zonal surface wind stress ($\tau_x$) over all marine grid points equatorward of 45 degrees latitude.
 We define upper ocean heat content (OHC) as the vertically integrated ocean temperature to a depth of 300 meters, as is done in \textcite{ham}.

-To avoid information leakage during cross-validation due to autocorrelation, we separate our training, validation, and testing datasets based on CESM2 member.
+We separate the training, validation, and testing datasets based on CESM2 member, which removes temporal dependencies within members.
+We ensure the training and testing datasets share no micro-perturbed initializations to mitigate the influence of ocean initial condition memory within the first few decades after initialization \parencite{rodgers, desersmile}.
 We split among CESM2 members [1, 50], which share biomass burning forcings \parencite{rodgers}.
 To ensure robustness of results, we use CESM2 members [1, 20] for training, [21, 25] for validation, and reserve [26, 50] for testing.

-For each variable, we compute standardized monthly anomalies relative to the period [1850, 1949], and detrend by subtracting the CESM2-LE-mean from each anomaly field to produce inputs.
+For each variable, we compute standardized monthly anomalies relative to the period [1850, 1949], and detrend by subtracting the CESM2-LE-mean anomaly (with respect to all 100 members) at each time step to produce inputs.
 Since all CESM2 members are constrained by the same external forcings, the mean of the CESM2-LE distribution estimates the forced response at a month in time \parencite{frankcombe}.

 We define an ENSO index using the first principal component of the internal variability of tropical Pacific SSTs over the period [1850, 1949] across all CESM2 members.
 We create categorical labels by quartile binning the ENSO indices.
 In ascending quartile order, the four classes are hereafter referred to as La Niña (LN), Cold Neutral (CN), Warm Neutral (WN), and El Niño (EN), respectively.
 Throughout the manuscript, we use the term ENSO ``phase'' to mean class index.